Global Privacy Policy

 Your location

-We need to know and store your address or delivery location for the robot to deliver you the food or groceries.
+We need to know your location to better show you information about merchants nearby.
+We also need to know and store your address or delivery location so our robots can deliver you food or groceries.

 Your order and payment history

-We will keep information about your past orders, payments and preferences in order to make future orders faster and more convenient.
+We will keep information about your past orders, payments, and preferences in order to make future orders faster and more convenient.

 We will keep your payment card details in order to make paying for future orders faster and more secure.